About the College

 The Division of Education, Human Development, and Social Sciences provides innovative and transformative educational and research experiences in a student-centered learning environment.
 We are committed to preparing students to think critically, solve problems, apply knowledge, demonstrate skills, engage in genuine inquiry, and communicate effectively in an ever-changing global context.

 Division of Mathematics and Natural Sciences

 The Division of Mathematics and Natural Sciences promotes academic excellence through distinctive teaching, research, and service.
-The Division offers bachelor's degrees in biology, environmental studies, mathematics, and science and minors in biology, chemistry, environmental studies, mathematics, and mathematics applications.
+The Division offers bachelor's degrees in biology and environmental studies and minors in biology, chemistry, environmental studies, mathematics, and mathematics applications.

 - Accounting, B.S.
 (Altoona)